 The last essential part of the ALE code is a remapping technique interpolating all fluid and material quantities between Lagrangian and smoothed computational meshes.
-Our remapper employs the cell-cell or pure polygon-cell intersections and exact integration in the entire mesh, performed in a flux form.
-This flux-based remapper represents the multi-material extension of the technique described in [27] - it constructs inward and outward fluxes of integrals of 1, x, y, and some higher order polynomials using overlays (intersections) of Lagrangian cells (or pure material polygons in the case of mixed cells) with their neighbors in the smoothed mesh, and vice versa.
+Our flux-based remapper uses the multi-material extension of the technique described in [27] - it constructs inward and outward fluxes of integrals of 1, x, y, and some higher order polynomials using overlays (intersections) of Lagrangian cells (or pure material polygons in the case of mixed cells) with their neighbors in the smoothed mesh, and vice versa.
 Note that these integrals of polynomials over polygons can be computed analytically.
-Fluxes of all cell- and material-centered quantities are then constructed from these precomputed exchange integrals, the material quantities (mass, internal energy) are remapped in a material-by-material way.
-They are also used for remapping material volumes (and consequently volume fractions) and centroids in a flux form.
+These integrals are then used for construction of fluxes for all cell- and material-centered quantities.
+They are also used for advancing material volumes (and consequently volume fractions) and centroids in a flux form.
 For remapping nodal mass, we need to construct inter-nodal mass fluxes, which we interpolate from inter-cell mass fluxes as described in [28], extended by split side fluxes for adjacent cells and corner fluxes.
 All nodal quantities are then remapped by attaching them to these inter-nodal mass fluxes (for example, the momentum fluxes are obtained by multiplication of the mass fluxes by an interpolated flux velocity).
 This approach allows us to construct two kinetic energies at each node - conservative kinetic energy obtained by its remap, and non-conservative kinetic energy obtained from remapped velocities.
 This kinetic energy discrepancy is resolved by a standard energy fix [1], it is redistributed into the remapped internal energy of adjacent materials, and thus global energy conservation is guaranteed.
-For a complete detailed description of our multi-material remapping method, see [29].